 Technique #4: Experiment Without Fear

-- Genre Mashups: Mix different writing styles — a sci-fi love letter, a fantasy recipe book, or a mystery poem.
+- Genre Mashups: Mix different writing styles like a sci-fi love letter.

 Technique #5: Feedback is Fuel — Not Final Say